uhh-lt/newsleak/documentation/content/team.md

 <img class="special-img-class marginauto" src="http://assets.materialup.com/uploads/567bed13-8102-4061-9113-dc0164a3810d/preview.jpg" style="width:250px !important;"/>

-At SPIEGEL, the project is coordinated by the IT department by [Michaela Regneri](http://www.coli.uni-saarland.de/~regneri/) (who used to do research in Language Technology) and Heiner Ulrich (the deputy IT director).
-The main customers from SPIEGEL however are at home in the newsroom: we are in active exchange with enthusiastic and curious stakeholders in print and online newsrooms.
+At DER SPIEGEL, the project is coordinated by the IT department.
+The main customers from DER SPIEGEL however are at home in the newsroom: we are in active exchange with enthusiastic and curious stakeholders in print and online newsrooms.

 ### [Department of Interactive Graphics Systems](http://www.gris.informatik.tu-darmstadt.de) (GRIS), TU Darmstadt